varsharyalii/wtf-is-happening/docs/ARCHITECTURE.md

 2. Pre-processing > real-time processing for this use case
 3. Good metadata > complex algorithms
 4. Cache aggressively, it's cheap
-5. GPT-3.5 is good enough for 85% of queries
+5. Groq's Llama 3.1 is fast and free

 **Next Steps:**
 1. Deploy MVP and get user feedback